fedora-python/pep-drafts/pep-A.rst

 The mechanism of handling missing standard library modules through the use of the ``.missing.py`` files was chosen due to its advantages both for CPython itself and for Linux and other distributions that are packaging it.

-The missing pieces of standard library modules can be subsequently installed simply by putting the module files in their appropriate location, which will then take precedence over the corresponding ``.missing.py`` files.
+Missing pieces of the standard library modules can be subsequently installed simply by putting the module files in their appropriate location.
+They will then take precedence over the corresponding ``.missing.py`` files.
 This makes installation simple for Linux package managers.

 This mechanism also solves the minor issue of importing a module from ``site-packages`` with the same name as a missing standard library module.
 Now, Python will import the ``.missing.py`` file and won't ever look for a *stdlib* module in ``site-packages``.